HerouFenix/CBD/Pratica2/readme.md

 	-	Gets the last document from the source documents according to the grouping.
 Typically this makes only sense together with some previously applied “$sort”-stage.

 	-	`db.mycol.aggregate([{$group : {_id : "$by_user", last_url : {$last : "$url"}}}])`

+#### Pipeline Stages
+In Aggregations we have one (or several) pipeline stages, in which we're querying data.
+The execution of the aggregate function passes through each stage IN ORDER and does whatever it has to do.
+The full list can be found at https://docs.mongodb.com/manual/reference/operator/aggregation-pipeline/.

+So in the end, we have the syntax:
+**db.collection.aggregate( [ {PIPELINE_STAGE_1}, {PIPELINE_STAGE_2}, ... ], OPTIONS)**

+The Options is an optional field.
+For more information visit https://docs.mongodb.com/manual/reference/method/db.collection.aggregate/

 ### Mapreduce